liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-indexing-framework/01-intro.markdown

 ## Permissions-Aware Searching and Indexing

-In previous versions of @product@, search was only _permissions aware_ (indexed with the entity's permissions and searched with those permissions intact) if the application developer specified this line in the `Indexer` class's constructor:
+In previous versions of @sharepoint@, search was only _permissions aware_ (indexed with the entity's permissions and searched with those permissions intact) if the application developer specified this line in the `Indexer` class's constructor: